ErikBrorsson/MVDet/resources/logbook/paper1.md

 # Results

+On all benchmarks, present results for
+1. standard pseudo-labeling: ps-label-th=(best moda from pretraining)
+2. low cls_thres high nms_thres: pseudo_th=0.2 and nms_th=40 for all (will produce good results on some datasets, worse on others)
+3. max_pseudo: 0.2 for all with fixed kernel

 Table 1: Real-world  data camera adaptation
 | benchmark        | baseline         | uda                                                                 | oracle |
 | ---------------- | ---------------- | ------------------------------------------------------------------- | ------ |